Subscribe

 Change Sets

 This is the most common way to deploy Salesforce.
 It allows for incremental changes to the system and can be used for testing and approval before full deployment.
-The process involves creating a change set, which is a collection of all of the changes you want to make to your organization.
-Change sets can include customizations, approval processes, fields, page layouts and much more.
-After creating your change set, you will then run it through a test environment where you can see how it will impact your current setup before deploying it into production.
+The process involves creating a change set, which is a collection of all changes you want to make to your organization.

 Meta Data API

 The Meta Data API is a RESTful API that lets you query metadata about objects in the Salesforce platform.
-This API requires the use of the Apex Class Toolkit, which allows developers to write Apex code that queries Salesforce metadata using SOQL (Salesforce Object Query Language).
+This API requires the Apex Class Toolkit, which allows developers to write Apex code that queries Salesforce metadata using SOQL (Salesforce Object Query Language).
 So instead of querying data directly from your database like regular SQL queries do, you can query metadata and get results back as JSON objects.
 This can be especially useful if you want to make changes without redeploying your entire application or if you’re using a third-party tool that doesn’t support SOQL queries directly.

 The Meta Data API allows you to programmatically manage metadata like object types and fields.
 You can use this API to create new objects or update existing ones without having access to the Salesforce UI.
 This makes it ideal for automated deployments like continuous integration/continuous delivery (CI/CD).